tryoxiss/builder.py/content/ex2.md

 ---
 title: Mew!
-layout: "Layout.htcl" # Or "layout" in the directories config!
+layout: "layout.htcl" # Or "layout" in the directories config!
 ---

 **Mew!**